DIGITbrain/digitbrain.github.io/docs/adv/expose.md

             ports:
             - '80:8080'
     ```
+    !!! success
-    Exposes a service running on port 8080 inside the container at `mymicros:80`
+        This example exposes a service running on port
+        8080 inside the container.<br>Other Microservices in the cluster
+        can reach it at <big>mymicros:80</big>

 === "Kubernetes"